AdobeDocs/campaign.en/help/v8/send/email-parameters.md

   >[!IMPORTANT]
   >
   >This option includes both versions of the document.
-It therefore impacts the delivery rate, because the message size is greater.
+It therefore reduces the delivery throughput, because the message size is greater.

 * **[!UICONTROL Send all messages in text format]**